 Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.
 (I John 4:17)

 None of us Christians was in the beginning with God.
 We did not create all personages and things as did Christ.
 We are not offerings for sin.

 But as to the present and future Substance, responsibility, and inheritance of the Lord Jesus Christ we are coheirs in every sense of the word.
 This is the Divine declaration of the God of Heaven.
 We are part of Christ, united with Christ, and share in all Christ is and Christ does.
 This is the Word of God to us: You are my people!

 How is the Body of Christ, the completion, the fullness of the Servant of the Lord, created and formed?
 The Body of Christ is formed as the members of the Body work together in the Spirit of God.
 The Body builds itself up through the grace given to it by the Head through the Holy Spirit of God.

-And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying [building up] of the body of Christ: (Ephesians 4:11,12)
+for the equipping of the saints for the work of ministry, for the edifying of the body of Christ, (Ephesians 4:11,12)